LabeliaLabs/responsible-ai-assessment-platform/README_DEPLOY.md

 #### Translation

 Note that all the content should be written in english.
 Currently, the languages accepted are French and English.
-The site is deployed in french.
-To realize the translation (refer to the [django documentation](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/) to implement it ), you need to use `gettext_lazy` or `i18n` or even `ngettext` to manage plurial.
+The site is deployed in French.
+To realize the translation (refer to the [django documentation](https://docs.djangoproject.com/en/3.1/topics/i18n/translation/) to implement it ), you need to use `gettext_lazy` or `i18n` or even `ngettext` to manage plural.

 For example, in Python files, use the syntax: `_("English message to translate in French")` with the **underscore** for `gettext_lazy`.

-In the html files, at the beginning of the file, add `{% load i18n %}` and for the text you want to translate, use the tags `{% trans "English message to translate in French" %}`.
+In the html files, at the beginning of the file, add `{% load i18n %}` and for the text you want to translate, use the tags `{% trans "English message to translate in French" %}` for short messages and `{% blocktrans %} text {% endblocktrans %}` for long messages which cannot written in one line, as this tag handles line breaks.

 Then you can do the command: